Delayed interactions in the noisy voter model through the periodic polling mechanism: Periodic fluctuations induced by the polling mechanism

 \section{Periodic fluctuations induced by the polling mechanism}

-Already in Fig.~\ref{fig:explain-polls} we have observed hints of periodic fluctuations emerging from the noisy voter model with the polling mechanism.
-In Sections~\ref{subsec:macro-algorithm} and \ref{subsec:large-tau-limit} we have discussed that the model with the polling mechanism effectively becomes a second-order Markov chain, which also suggests that the model could exhibit periodicity.
-As can be seen from a few sample trajectories shown in the top subplots of Fig.~\ref{fig:periodicity-sample}, the larger $\tau$ the more immediately obvious these periodic fluctuations become.
-Power spectral densities of these time series (see the bottom subplots of Fig.~\ref{fig:periodicity-sample}) confirm that the main fluctuation frequency is $f=\frac{1}{2\tau}$ in the physical time space, or $f_{k}=\frac{1}{2}$ in the poll index space (here subscript $k$ emphasizes that frequency is given in the poll index space).
+Already in Fig.~\ref{fig:explain-polls} we have observed hints of periodic fluctuations emerging from the model with delayed interactions.
+In Section~\ref{sec:stationary-distributions} we have discussed that the model with delayed interactions effectively becomes a second-order Markov chain, which also suggests that the model could exhibit periodicity.
+Furthermore, delays themselves may also be the cause of periodic fluctuations.

+As can be seen from a few sample trajectories shown in the plots on the left side of Fig.~\ref{fig:periodicity-sample}, the larger $\tau$ the more immediately evident the periodic fluctuations in $X\left(t\right)$ become.
+Power spectral densities of these time series (the plots on the right side of Fig.~\ref{fig:periodicity-sample}) indicate that the main fluctuation frequency is $f_{k}=\frac{1}{2}$ in the poll index space (hence, the subscript $k$), or $f=\frac{1}{2\tau}$ in the physical time space.
+Additional peaks are observed at harmonic frequencies of this main fluctuation frequency, therefore the only source of periodicity is the periodic polling mechanism itself.

-Emergence of the periodic fluctuations therefore can be quantified by measuring the power spectral density at $f_{k}=\frac{1}{2}$:
+The emergence of the periodic fluctuations therefore can be quantified by measuring the power spectral density at $f_{k}=\frac{1}{2}$.
+Which is a squared absolute value of the Fourier transform at $f_{k}=\frac{1}{2}$: